Wanted Hong Kong activist fears for safety, hopes for U.S. asylum

 Hong Kong was once considered a bastion of freedoms on China's doorstep, enjoying a separate and independent judicial system from China under a "one country, two systems" arrangement when it returned from British to Chinese rule in 1997.

 Since the 2020 imposition of the national security law, most of the democratic opposition has been jailed or exiled.
-An electoral overhaul has also effectively barred democrats from legislative and district elections.
+An electoral overhaul has also effectively barred democracy proponents from legislative and district elections.

 Hong Kong authorities say the security law has brought stability, and that the eight "absconders" including Kwok, by asking foreign powers to impose sanctions on Hong Kong amongst other activities, continue to endanger national security.